grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 If log messages or key-value pairs originate from user input they should be validated and sanitized.
 Be careful to not expose any sensitive information in log messages (secrets, credentials, and so on).
 It's especially easy to do by mistake when including a Go struct as a value.

+If values originating from user input are bounded, that is when there are a fixed set of expected values, it's recommended to validate it is one of these values or else return an error.

+If values originating from user input are unbounded, that is when the value could be anything, it's recommended to validate the max length/size of value and return an error or sanitize by just allowing a certain amount/fixed set of characters.

 #### When to use which log level?

 - **Debug:** Informational messages of high frequency and less-important messages during normal operations.